 Vice President of Policy Reform

 Azhar Majeed is FIRE’s Vice President of Policy Reform.
-A native of Grosse Pointe, Michigan, he received a B.A. in political science with a minor in history from the University of Michigan in 2004.
-He is also a 2007 graduate of the University of Michigan Law School.
-As an undergraduate, his academic interests included comparative constitutional law and political philosophy, particularly from the time period of the Enlightenment.
-During law school, Azhar represented the University of Michigan at the 2006 Tulane International Moot Court competition.
+He is a 2007 graduate of the University of Michigan Law School, and also received a B.A. in political science with a minor in history from the University of Michigan in 2004.
+At FIRE, Azhar works with students, faculty, and administrators to reform their colleges’ speech-related policies, and to improve educational efforts about the First Amendment and free speech principles.
 Azhar was one of FIRE’s inaugural Robert H. Jackson Legal Fellows and was also a FIRE legal intern in 2005.

-- “Defying the Constitution: The Rise, Persistence, And Prevalence Of Campus Speech Codes,” Georgetown Journal of Law & Public Policy, November 18, 2009
+- “Defying the Constitution: The Rise, Persistence, And Prevalence Of Campus Speech Codes,” – Georgetown Journal of Law & Public Policy

-- “The Misapplication of Peer Harassment Law on College and University Campuses and the Loss of Student Speech Rights,” The Journal of College and University Law, May 7, 2009
+- “The Misapplication of Peer Harassment Law on College and University Campuses and the Loss of Student Speech Rights,” – The Journal of College and University Law

 Free Speech On Campus: Case Law And Principles